Automatic identification of anthropogenic soils potentially suitable for rehabilitation¶

 To perform the automatic detection of anthropogenic soils, we use a deep learning approach using the object detector framework7 developed by the STDL, the detailed description of which can be found here.
 It allows performing instance segmentation on georeferenced data based on the detectron2 framework9.

 The model is initially trained with tiles intersecting the labels and randomly split into three datasets: the training dataset (70%), the validation dataset (15%), and the test dataset (15%).
 The two classes described in Section 3.2 were similarly distributed across datasets and the distribution is fixed.
-The model hyperparameters were calibrated to obtained the best results.
+The model hyperparameters were calibrated to obtain the best results.
 The selected model (Section 5.2) was trained with two images per batch, a learning rate of 5 x 10-3 with 500 iteration steps and 200 warm-up iterations.
 The training was performed over 7000 iterations and lasts about 2 hours on a machine with 32 GB RAM and a NVIDIA Tesla T4 GPU.
 The optimal detection model corresponds to the one minimising the validation loss curve, in this case around 3000 iterations.
 The trained model is evaluated and used to perform detection.
 Each detection made by the model is given a confidence score from 0 to 1.

 4.2 Metrics¶